-Many international cities are directly connected to Rio’s Galeao International Airport so you won’t have a problem getting there.
+You won’t have a problem getting there as many international cities are directly connected to Rio’s Galeao International Airport so.
 Hold on to your sunglasses as you land at Galeao and get a 20Km ride to get to the beaches and touristy parts of the city.

-Ipanema has been branded the sexiest beach on the planet and of course, you’ll see bikini-clad women sprawled across the sands, skiers, and windsurfers hitting the waves and people of all kinds in the upmarket neighborhood, restaurants, and rows of shops.
+Ipanema has been branded as the sexiest beach on the planet.
+You’ll see bikini-clad women sprawled across the sands, skiers, and windsurfers hitting the waves.
+You’ll also witness people of all kinds in the upmarket neighborhood, restaurants, and rows of shops.
 And you just can’t give the Ipanema Carnival a miss!

-Take a stroll towards the North and find yourself at the heart of the Copacabana which is known for its bars and the most happening nightlife.
-The restaurants and markets at this beach go real easy on your wallet so leave the last of your worries and wet your feet in the Atlantic waters.
+You can take a stroll towards the North and find yourself at the heart of the Copacabana.
+You can explore the bars and the most happening nightlife here.
+The restaurants and markets at this beach go real easy on your wallet.
+So leave the last of your worries and wet your feet in the Atlantic waters.

 Maracana Stadium: Religion is a football in this city!
 Wait, football is a religion here.
-If you are there on any game day, do yourself a favour and get yourself to Maracana Stadium and see for yourself how devotees flock to their temple for a night of screaming, sweat and football!
+If you are there on any game day, do yourself a favor and get yourself to Maracana Stadium.
+See for yourself how devotees flock to their temple for a night of screaming, sweat and football!

-For both backpackers and tourists, it is safer to stay in and around the more affluent areas like Ipanema and Copacabana.
+Whether a backpacker or a tourist, it is safer to stay in and around the more affluent areas like Ipanema and Copacabana.
 These are bustling with tourist activities and have hotels and hostels to fit any budget.
 Plus, they are closer to the beach.
-The Belmond Copacabana Palace and the Hotel Caesar Park in Ipanema land high up on the luxury ladder and of course have magnificent views of the Atlantic.
+The Belmond Copacabana Palace and the Hotel Caesar Park in Ipanema land high up on the luxury ladder.
+And they have magnificent views of the Atlantic.

 Rio’s innumerable restaurants serve up a lot of international cuisines to make a melting cauldron of cultures.
-Even still the local food is incredibly distinct, some you may know as empanadas and churros and others that you may not even recognise.
+Even still the local food is incredibly distinct.
+Some you may know as empanadas and churros and others that you may not even recognize.